Stefanie Kammerman, the Stock Whisperer, to tell you the Whisper of the Week: GLD and SLV in my week...

 Update ASML Holding (ASML)

 Full disclosure: I don’t own shares of any of the companies mentioned in this post in my personal portfolio.
 The mutual fund I manage, Jubak Global Equity Fund, may or may not now own positions in any stock mentioned in this post.
-The fund did own shares of ASML Holdings as of November 30, 2010.
-For a full list of the stocks in the fund as of the end of November 2010 see the fund’s portfolio at http://jubakfund.com/about-the-fund/holdings/
+The fund did own shares of Applied Materials, ASML Holding, Intel, and Taiwan Semiconductor Manufacturing as of the end of December.
+For a full list of the stocks in the fund as of the end of December see the fund’s portfolio at http://jubakfund.com/about-the-fund/holdings/